jimbobbennett/AgroHack/Steps/CheckWeatherWithAzureMaps.md

     Replace `<latitude>` and `<longitude>` with their respective values.

     This code will build the URL to use to call the REST API, make a request, then get the result.
-The result is then converted to JSON, and the value of the `category` from the `summary` is found.
+The result is then converted a dictionary from the JSON document, and the value of the `category` from the `summary` is found.
 If this value is `rain`, then the function returns `True` to show it will rain.

 1. Change the `needs_watering` function to check if it will rain.
 If so, return `False` as there is no need to water the plant if rain is expected.